jchelly/DFED-MetadataWrapper/README.md

 ```
 input_hdf5_file = h5py.File("test.hdf5", "r")
 ```
-Then, for each dataset in the target file call the add_dataset method:
+For each dataset in the target file call the add_dataset method of the wrapper
+file:
 ```
 wrapper.add_dataset(name, dataset, unit, description, extra_attributes=None)
 ```